Investors join gold rush for European infrastructure

 The entry of investors such as pension funds, insurers and sovereign wealth funds to the market has challenged the dominance of traditional infrastructure funds, which are having to take on more risk to bag the returns they seek.

-In October, for example, two funds managed by Goldman Sachs (GS.N) and two Danish pension funds said that between them they would buy 26 percent in Danish state-owned oil and gas group DONG Energy , a European market leader in offshore wind, for 11 billion Danish crowns.
+In October, for example, two funds managed by Goldman Sachs (GS.N) and two Danish pension funds said that between them they would buy 26 percent in Danish state-owned oil and gas group DONG Energy DOENRY.UL, a European market leader in offshore wind, for 11 billion Danish crowns ($2 billion).

 For funds looking to invest in core assets, the internal rate of return - a preferred measure of value by many infrastructure investors - has slid.